combat writing badge

 UMBRELLA :

 overhead protection provided by Combat Air Patrol (CAP) flying high-cover (HIGH 'n' DRY) "on station" in an oval RACETRACK or circular ORBIT pattern in case of action.
-Also, an aerial platform surveilling and supporting ground forces below station; see CROW'S NEST, ABNCP, AWACS, VATLS.
+Also, an aerial platform surveilling and supporting ground forces below station; see CROW'S NEST, ABNCP, C&C, AWACS, VATLS.

 U MINH FOREST :